karanpandya12/Cycle_GAN/README.md

 # Cycle_GAN
-Domain Translation of Images using CycleGAN (Implemented using PyTorch)
+Domain Translation of Images using CycleGAN

 ## What is CycleGAN?
 Image-to-image translation problem describes translating an image from domain A to domain B. The main goal of CycleGAN is to solve the image-to-image translation problem.